 Combining multiple loggers

 You can only pass one logger todefineContract.
-To fan out to both Boundary and your metrics system, compose them manually:
+To fan out to both Boundary and your metrics system, compose them with a tiny helper:

 Constraints